 13.2 Publicity.
-Notwithstanding any contrary provision of this Agreement, Criteria may include Customer's name on its published customer lists, unless Customer notifies Criteria in writing that it does not wish to be included.
+Notwithstanding any contrary provision of this Agreement, Criteria may include Customer's name and logo on its published customer lists, unless Customer notifies Criteria in writing that it does not wish to be included.

 13.4 Independent Contractors.
 The parties are independent contractors and will so represent themselves in all regards.
 Neither party is the agent of the other, and neither may bind the other in any way.

 13.5 Injunctions.
 Each party agrees that breach of the provisions of Sections 4.2 (Content Rights), 4.9 ( Technology Restrictions), or 5.2 (Nondisclosure) above would cause the injured irreparable injury for which monetary relief would not provide adequate compensation, and that in addition to any other remedies available, the injured will be entitled to preliminary, temporary, and permanent injunctive relief against such breach or threatened breach, without the necessity of proving actual damages or posting bond or other security.